rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Currently, banks store and reinvent the money of their customers with the promise that their money will return with some interest.
-This investment is an important mechanism that keeps the price of the currency stable and money flowing.
+This investment is an important mechanism that keeps the price of the currency stable and the money flowing.
 Even if economic instability encourages people to save their wealth, the amount of money in circulation remains mostly the same as all the money in the banks is re-invested into the economy on the other end.
 This banking